antronerds/r2-tutorials/docs/One_Gene_View.md

 3. In the “Plotoption panel” panel, several other settings can be found to change the specific input for the analysis or to adapt the looks of the graph:

   ![](_static/images/Onegeneview/OneGene_view_interactive1a.gif "Figure 6a: Marking samples in an interactive plot")

 [**Figure 6a: Marking samples in an interactive plot**](_static/images/Onegeneview/OneGene_view_interactive1a.gif)

-* Many layout settings can be adjusted in the *More Settings* option, such as font size, colors and marker type.
-In order to view the extra options, click at the top on the  the 'More Settings' sections.
-* To highlight specific samples in the graph, you can simply double-click in the graph on the marker-points of the samples that you want to highlight, or you can enter the R2 sample IDs in the field 'Samples to mark' from the ‘Adjustable settings’ panel.
+Highlight specific samples in the graph, you can simply double-click in the graph on the marker-points of the samples that you want to highlight, or you can enter the R2 sample IDs in the field 'Samples to mark' from the ‘Adjustable settings’ panel.
 If you enter multiple IDs, separate them with a comma.
 * Several marking options can be selected with the 'Mark method' that can be found in the pop-up plot option box (e.g.; ‘epicenter’ and ‘arrow’, Figure 5, the "red arrow").
 Changes in marker type and marker color can be achieved as well with a specific syntax applied in the before mentioned 'Samples to mark' text field.
 Keep reading to find examples of how to use the syntax yourself.

-* Using the plot option box will generate on the fly the adaptions your are makinh

-If you enter sample names in the 'Id for new mark' entry field, then the appearance of these marked samples can be adapted via the to other fields as indicated above.
-H